erikapaige/CodeRefractor/README.md

 Using extisting "index.html" and "style.css" elements I was able to streamline the code for the client, Horiseon.

 Many of the "CSS" elements were redunant, therefore they were condensed.
 In html, tags were put in the same order.
 See below for further details.
+Additionally, a style sheet called "reset" was added.
+This document will allow the webpage to have standard formatting across all browsers.

 HTML CHANGES
 <head>